davidwangsg/High-Dimensional-LBP/README.md

 The output will be  **image_name.lbp** which contains 75,520 dimensional lbp features

+## Recogntion
+They use PCA to reduce the feature dimension, and employ cosine similarity to compute the similarity between two faces.

 ##Contact

 If you have any questions, feel free to contact me at bcsiriuschen@gmail.com